acse-2020/introduction/_sources/remote_learning/intro.md

 ### Plan and Take Breaks

-Since so much of the ACSE course revolves around the use of computers, it is easy to spend unhealthy ammounts of time stuck in front of a screen.
+Since so much of the ACSE course revolves around the use of computers, it is easy to spend unhealthy amounts of time stuck in front of a screen.
 Ideally you should be planning to take at least a ten minute break away from your screen every hour.
 During this time, try to get up and move elsewhere, even briefly.

 If working on a laptop or other mobile device, you may also want to consider changing your workspace when out of lectures and studying separate topics, depending on your personal situation.
 However, try not to work in spaces you also use for recreation, since that tends to reduce productivity.